wtcoin/docs-1/source/includes/_address.md

 ## HD Wallets

-Similar to the wallet API, the HD Wallet API makes it easy to manage multiple addresses under a single name.
+Similar to the wallet API, HD Wallets makes it easy to manage multiple addresses under a single name.
 All HD wallet addresses are derived from a single seed.

-It only holds public address information and never requires any private keys.
+HD wallets can be created, deleted and have new addresses generated.
+However, addresses cannot be removed.

+When creating a wallet, one can optionally include one or more "subchain" indexes.
+These subchains can later be referenced when generating new addresses or sending txs.
+If none are provided in wallet creation, the wallet will derive & use addresses straight from the given extended pubkey.
+If no index is given when using the wallet with other APIs, it defaults to using the wallet's first (sub) chain.

+Please see <a href="https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki">BIP32</a> for the background on HD wallets.
+For subchains, refer to <a href="https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#the-default-wallet-layout">BIP32 wallet layout</a>

-HD wallets can be used with the Transactions, Events and Hooks APIs.
+HD Wallets can be used with the [Address API](#address-api), the [Events](#events-and-hooks) and with the [Transaction API](#transaction-api).

+If an address ahead of current addresses in a wallet receives a transaction, it will be added to the wallet, along with any addresses between the new address and the last used one.

 ### Create HD Wallet Endpoint